Best Blu-ray and 4K Blu-ray players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Blu-ray and 4K Blu-ray players you can buy in 2020.

 Read the full review: Sony UBP-X700

-Making a Blu-ray player for under £100 is no easy feat.
-Making a good Blu-ray player for under £100 is more difficult, and a great one harder still.
+Making a Blu-ray player for such a low price is no easy feat.
+Making a good Blu-ray player at this level is more difficult, and a great one harder still.
 But somehow Panasonic has managed it with the DMP-BDT180EB.
 If you can live without the 4K Blu-ray playback, the Panasonic is perfect for any entry-level home cinema set-up.
 Detail levels, colour balance and motion handling are all excellent for the money.

 It doesn’t hold back when it comes to audio quality either.
 Its dynamic delivery is exciting to listen to, voices sound clear and the whole presentation is pretty balanced.
 If you want a solid upgrade on an old DVD spinner, this Panasonic Blu-ray player won't let you down.

 Read the full review: Panasonic DMP-BDT180EB

 Some home cinema set-ups demand a player with even more focus than the Sony mentioned above.
 At this level, premium build quality and high-grade components are par for the course, as is the attempt to bring you the best picture and sound possible.
 The Pioneer UDP-LX500 is the best 4K Blu-ray player in the business.